Ships and Lisbon

 Doca de Santa Apolónia

-This dock, to the north of the Sul e Sueste ferry terminal has become another dock for passenger vessels, having formerly been a purely cargo site.
-It has a ferry terminal building, which with the adjacent area is being used increasingly for cultural events.
-Bars and discos are also appearing as the commercial function of the area gives way to leisure activities.
+This dock, a few hundred yards to the north of the Sul e Sueste ferry terminal has become another dock for passenger vessels, having formerly been a purely cargo site.
+A new cruise liner terminal has been built here.

 Doca do Terreiro de Trigo